giogresio/Personal-Homelab/documentation/Virtual-Machines.md

 ## Purpose

-Provides centralized network storage for virtual machines and client systems.
+Provides centralized network storage for virtual machines and client systems with data redundancy.

 ---